cnweaver/cl_options/README.md

 This class also supports generating simple usage information, and by default the options '-h', '-?', '--help', and '--usage' will write it to standard output.
 (These default options may be suppressed when the OptionParser is constructed.)
-Eachoption is summarized using the description string provided when it is added, and custom introductory text can be added before this.
+Each option is summarized using the description string provided when it is added, and custom introductory text can be added before this.
 Adding to the above example: